If you got your router before Dec 2008 you shouldn't need to take any action.

 You're done and can now close your browser.

 The next time you browse to 192.168.1.254 you'll be asked for your new password, you'll need to enter Administrator as the username.

 Popularity: 15% [?]

 Contributing Authors : Peter Jackson

 This entry was posted by Chris Parr on Thursday, September 3rd, 2009 at 3:24 pm and is tagged with Security, Thomson and is posted in the category Broadband, Browsing, Networking, Security.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.